-Factory setting Depends on the Medium type ( $\rightarrow$ $\cong$ 135) and Medium group parameters.
+Factory setting Dependent on Medium type ($\rightarrow \triangle 139$) and Medium group.

-Dependency of "Medium type" and "Medium group"
+Dependency on "Medium type" and "Medium group"

-Medium type (→ 🖺 135) Medium group Medium property
+Medium type (→ 🖺 139) Medium group Medium property

 Solid Unknown

 Liquid Water based (DC >= 4) DC 4 7

 Others Unknown

-- For the dielectric constants (DC values) of many media commonly used in industry, please refer to: - Dielectric constant (DC value) Compendium CP01076F - The Endress+Hauser "DC Values app" (available for Android and iOS) - If EOP level evaluation = Fix DC, the exact dielectric constant must be specified in the DC value parameter.
-The Medium property parameter therefore does not apply in this case.
+- For dielectric constants (DC values) of many media commonly used in various industries refer to: - the Endress+Hauser DC manual (CP01076F) - the Endress+Hauser "DC Values App" (available for Android and iOS) - For EOP level evaluation = Fix DC, the exact dielectric constant has to be entered into the DC value parameter.
+Therefore, the Medium property parameter is not available in this case.